30 September 2002 ::

 Steven Stankiewicz has rewritten Faulkner's "The Bear" to create "The Rabbit":

-And only the outraged mumbled Oooooh that twickster and wascal and dwat that wabbit breaking the intractable miasmic silence of the great woods; and then his (the beast’s) sudden emergence with inscrutable verticality from the seemingly ubiquitous hole without which the very landscape seemed useless and the voice: the words uttered over the chronic and perpetual mastication of the absurd carrot in inexplicable and certainly anachronistic urban nasality: Ehhhhh....... whats up, Doc? exasperating if not in fact infuriating his (the hunter’s) very sense and spirit soul selfness and when he (the hunter) again with furious impotent immemorial frustration squeezed the trigger he (Fudd) never even bothered to not see or perhaps just ignored, neglected, his (the rabbit’s) finger (finger?) in the muzzle, the force of the preordained retrograde blast again suddenly negating destroying obliterating his (the hunter’s) face: the eyes which stared ridiculously out in impotent and static rage of blackened not-face in outraged amazement and amazed outrage and then Come back here wabbit, or Ill bwast ya!
+And only the outraged mumbled Oooooh that twickster and wascal and dwat that wabbit breaking the intractable miasmic silence of the great woods; and then his (the beast’s) sudden emergence with inscrutable verticality from the seemingly ubiquitous hole without which the very landscape seemed useless and the voice: the words uttered over the chronic and perpetual mastication of the absurd carrot in inexplicable and certainly anachronistic urban nasality: Ehhhhh....... whats up, Doc? exasperating if not in fact infuriating his (the hunter’s) very sense and spirit soul selfness and when he (the hunter) again with furious impotent immemorial frustration squeezed the trigger he (Fudd) never even bothered to not see or perhaps just ignored, neglected, his (the rabbit’s) finger (finger?) in the muzzle, the force of the preordained retrograde blast again suddenly negating destroying obliterating his (the hunter’s) face: the eyes which stared ridiculously out in impotent and

 I don't know about Jessica, but I wonder why Stankiewicz didn't just title it "A Portrait of Elmer."